Siemens Neophan Pendant Lamp

 Properties and effect of the Siemens Neophan lights

 Many hours of the day must see our eyes in artificial light.
 The most common and perfect artificial light source is the electric light bulb.
-Their spectrum contains essentially all the colors of daylight, but quantitatively in a different composition.
+Their spectrum contains essentially all the colours of daylight, but quantitatively in a different composition.

-This impairment of the color effect can be avoided if we let incandescent lamps out of the novel, because the special glass of these lights contains, among other things, an addition of neodymium oxide, which partially absorbs the excess of yellow incandescent light.
+This impairment of the colour effect can be avoided if we let incandescent lamps out of the novel, because the special glass of these lights contains, among other things, an addition of neodymium oxide, which partially absorbs the excess of yellow incandescent light.

 Siemens-Schuckertwerke or Siemens-Schuckert was a German electrical engineering company headquartered in Berlin.
 Siemens Schuckert was founded in 1903 when Siemens & Halske bought Schuckertwerke.
-Siemens-Schuckert was specialized in power engineering and pneumatic instrumentation.
+Siemens-Schuckert was specialised in power engineering and pneumatic instrumentation.
 All the lamps of Siemens were also produced at the Siemens-Schuckert plant.
 It also had factories in Erlangen and Nuremberg.

-Siemens-Schuckert build a number of heavy bombers early in World War I. In 1936 the airplane part of company reorganized and became Bramo, the Brandenburgische Motorenwerke and were purchased in 1939 by BMW (Bayerische Motoren Werke) to become BMW Flugmotorenbau.
+Siemens-Schuckert build a number of heavy bombers early in World War I. In 1936 the airplane part of company reorganised and became Bramo, the Brandenburgische Motorenwerke and were purchased in 1939 by BMW (Bayerische Motoren Werke) to become BMW Flugmotorenbau.